 Federal Drug Arrests

-According to the DEA (Drug Enforcement Administration), there were 31,027 domestic DEA arrests in 2015, up fro 30,035 in 2014.
-Despite massive efforts, drug related offenses and arrests continue to occur across the country.
-George Ramos is a skilled drug crimes defense lawyer with over 20 years of experience.
+According to the DEA (Drug Enforcement Administration), there were 31,027 domestic DEA arrests in 2015, up from 30,035 in 2014.
+Despite massive efforts, drug-related offenses and arrests continue to occur across the country.
+George Ramos is a skilled drug crime defense lawyer with over 20 years of experience.